pepkit/looper/README.md

 # Quick start

-Instructions for installation, usage, tutorials, and advanced options are available in the [Read the Docs documentation](http://looper.readthedocs.org/), and that's the best place to start.
+Detailed instructions are in the [Read the Docs documentation](http://looper.readthedocs.org/), and that's the best place to start.
 To get running quickly, you can install the latest release and put the `looper` executable in your `$PATH`:

 ```